DannyBen/victor/README.md

 ### [Victor CLI][victor-cli]

-A command line utility that generates Victor Ruby code from SVG code.
+A command line utility that allows converting Ruby to SVG as well as SVG to Victor Ruby scripts.

 ### [Victor Opal][victor-opal]